 Fellows may work as collaborators or engage in an independent project, but in either case they will be responsible for mastering a research technique and applying it to the collection of data.
 The research training experience will fulfill the first-author requirement needed to qualify for certification by the American College of Laboratory Animal Medicine.

 The didactic training offered through the program consists of the following:

 Formal courses offered by the Weill Cornell Graduate School of Medical Sciences.
-Fellows are required to take Fundamental Immunology (four quarters), Molecular Genetics (two quarters), and electives (two quarters).
+Fellows are required to take Fundamental Immunology (four quarters), Molecular Genetics (two quarters), Grant Writing & Scientific Journalism (two quarters) and a web based ‘Writing for Science’ course.
+Fellows may choose to enroll in additional electives.
 Fellows may request exemption from required courses based on prior graduate-course enrollment.
 If exempted, the fellow must select an elective in place of the required course.

 Clinical and Pathology Conference (CPC).
 During these weekly meetings, program faculty and fellows present and review clinical medicine, clinical pathology, and anatomic pathology of current and historical cases.

 Laboratory Animal Medicine Seminar Series.
 During these biweekly seminars, program faculty, guest lecturers, and postdoctoral fellows present on topics related to biology, diseases, pathology, and experimental use of laboratory animal species.

 Journal Club.
 During this biweekly meeting, a program faculty member or postdoctoral fellow reviews a topical research manuscript related to comparative medicine, laboratory animal medicine, or biomedical research.